lucky-sideburn/kubeinvaders/README.md

 # KubeInvaders

- KubeInvaders is a gamified chaos engineering tool for Kubernetes Clusters.
- **It is like Space Invaders but alien ships are pods.**
+ KubeInvaders is a gamified chaos engineering tool for Kubernetes Clusters. **It is like Space Invaders but the pods are alien ships**

 ![Alt Text](https://github.com/lucky-sideburn/KubeInvaders/blob/master/kubeinvaders.gif)